LovethFelix/market_basket_analysis/README.md

 4. Results
 # Introduction
 # Understanding Market Basket Analysis
-   Market basket analysis is data mining technique used by retailers and online shopping platforms to increase sales by better understanding customer purchasing patterns.
+Market basket analysis is a data mining technique used by retailers and online shopping platforms to increase sales by better understanding customer purchasing patterns.